nabeelvalley/docs/content/pages/blog/2026/08-07/website-revision-7-part-0.md

 I don't expect this site to last forever.
 Just as how its predecessors didn't.
 I would however like to focus on decoupling some of the bits that make it possible so that I can upgrade them more iteratively

 I don't plan to have a giant all-features-at-once release.
-The new site will come up in pieces any it's not a goal to ever have feature parity with the old version.
-I'd like to put focus on having more well thought-out and interestingly designed features.
+The new site will come up in pieces and it's not a goal to ever have feature parity with the old version.
+I'd like to focus on having more well thought-out and interestingly designed features.
 And, well … that takes time

 Lastly a shout out to [Andy Bell's](https://bell.bz/) personal site redesign [series on Piccalilli](https://piccalil.li/projects/personal-site/) which is the inspiration for this series